 Abbreviations : Report Help

-In the past, iridoviruses were distinguished from chloriridoviruses by the color of the iridescence displayed by infected insects or concentrated virus stocks and by virion size.
-Recent phylogenetic analysis of 10 members of these genera suggests a revision is needed and that phylogenetic placement, rather than color or virion size, is the most appropriate metric to differentiate members of these two genera (Figure 6.Iridoviridae).
+Iridoviruses were distinguished from chloriridoviruses by the color of the iridescence displayed by infected insects or concentrated virus stocks and by virion size.
+Recent phylogenetic analysis of 10 members of this subfamily indicate that a revision is needed and that phylogenetic placement, rather than color or virion size, is the most appropriate metric to differentiate members of these two genera (Figure 6.Iridoviridae).

 Virions are icosahedral particles that may or may not be enveloped.
 Virions display a fringe of proteins surrounding the particle.
 Particle diameter is 120–130 nm in ultrathin section.
-Invertebrate iridescent virus 1 (IIV1) and invertebrate iridescent virus 2 (IIV2) are assumed to contain approximately 1,472 capsomers arranged as 20 trisymmetrons and 12 pentasymmetrons.
-A detailed description of virion morphology is presented in the Iridoviridae family section using invertebrate iridescent virus 6 (IIV6) as the model.
+Iridoviruses are assumed to contain approximately 1,472 capsomers arranged as 20 trisymmetrons and 12 pentasymmetrons.
+A detailed description of virion morphology is presented in the Iridoviridae family section using invertebrate iridescent virus 6 (IIV6), the type species of the genus Iridovirus, as the model.

 Virions have a Mol Wt of approximately 1.28×109, a buoyant density of 1.30–1.33 g cm−3, and a sedimentation coefficient of 2,020–2,250S.
 IIV6 is sensitive to chloroform, SDS, sodium deoxycholate, ethanol, pH 3 and pH 11, but is not sensitive to trypsin, lipase, phospholipase A2 or EDTA.
 Sensitivity to ether and chloroform depends on the assay system employed.

 The 212 kbp genome of IIV6 contains 215 putative ORFs.
-Comparison of the IIV6 (genus Iridovirus) and invertebrate iridescent virus 3 (IIV3, genus Chloriridovirus) genomes shows no co-linearity.
+Dot plot comparison of the IIV6 (genus Iridovirus) and IIV3 (genus Chloriridovirus) genomes shows no co-linearity.